 The national flag of Spain consists of a yellow field containing the national emblem sandwiched between two horizontal red bars.
-Yellow and red are traditional Spanish colours that according to legend represents bullfighting (red from the blood of the bull and yellow sand of the bullring).
+Yellow and red are traditional Spanish colours that according to legend represents bullfighting (red from the blood of the bull and the yellow sand of the bullring).
 The symbol in the yellow band is the Spanish coat of arms.

 La Manga (literally ‘the sleeve’) is a unique geographical formation in Spain where a thin sleeve of land separates the Mediterranean Sea and the Mar Menor (minor sea).
 This sleeve of land is 21km long in total and averages 100 meters wide.
 Urbanization began in the late 1960s and today it is a bustling seaside resort with villas and high rises that provide amazing views of both seas.

 La Manga, our home away from home, has become a very popular summertime tourist playground among both Europeans and Spaniards.
 The Mar Menor borders the west side of ‘the sleeve’ and is typically a bit warmer than the Mediterranean Sea (see Facts & Figures below).
 The hotels along La Manga typically have terrific sea views, often of both seas, and the entire ‘sleeve’ offers incredible sunsets!